-Our arts and humanities qualifications don't limit you to a career in the arts, although they can be a starting point for that too.
+Our Arts and Humanities qualifications open up a range of careers in the arts, as well as being the starting point for careers in other areas too.
 Research by the Institute of Student Employers shows 85% of graduate employers welcome graduates of any subject.
 Our qualifications equip you with the skills they need, like communication, digital literacy and self-management.

 As well as the critical thinking and skills gained from studying, you'll develop many qualities that employers particularly value in Open University students.
-These will help you gain entry to further training, postgraduate study and entry-level roles in a wide range of career areas, such as:
+These will help you gain entry to further training, postgraduate study and entrylevel roles in a wide range of career areas, such as:

-- -teaching and education
+- teaching and education

-- museums and heritage organisations
+- museums, cultural and heritage organisations

-- -arts organisation
+- arts organisations

-- -copywriting and editing
+- · copywriting and editing

-- -journalism
+- · journalism

-- -publishing
+- publishing

-- -public relations and communications
+- public relations and communications

-- -charities and voluntary sector
+- charities and voluntary sector

-- local government
+- · local government

-- -the Civil Service.
+- · the Civil Service.